zhorabay/Hello-world/README.md

 To run the project, execute the following command:

-load the index.html toyour favourite browser
+load the index.html to your favourite browser

 ### Run tests